WormBase/single-cell/README.md

 - < 0 means lower expression in that cell type relative to reference
 - > 0 means higher expression in cell type relative to reference

-A Colab tutorial on how to make swarm plots is available at: https://github.com/Munfred/worm-markers
+A Colab tutorial on how to make swarm plots is available [here](https://colab.research.google.com/github/Munfred/worm-markers/blob/master/2021_06_01_example_swarmplot_Finding_C_elegans_neuron_markers_with_the_CeNGEN_dataset.ipynb)

 # How WormBase processes single cell RNA data: scvi-tools

 There are currently hundreds of software tools and pipelines developed for scRNAseq data (see [https://www.scrna-tools.org](scrna-tools.org)).
-For processing single sell data at WormBase we have chosen to use the [scvi-tools.org](https://scvi-tools.org) framework. scvi-tools is different from most other scRNAseq tools in that it uses [variational autoencoders](https://arxiv.org/abs/1906.02691) to learn the distribution underlying the input data and create a generative model.
+For processing single cell data at WormBase we have chosen to use the [scvi-tools.org](https://scvi-tools.org) framework. scvi-tools is different from most other scRNAseq tools in that it uses [variational autoencoders](https://arxiv.org/abs/1906.02691) to learn the distribution underlying the input data and create a generative model.
 Interested readers can learn more in about the framework in the scvi-tools [documentation](https://docs.scvi-tools.org/en/stable/).
 Here we briefly highlight a few considerations that lead to our choice of using the the framework for driving scRNAseq analysis.

 - **Scalability:** Using a GPU, scvi-tools can scale to datasets with millions of cells.
 These large models can be trained in about an hour.